 Periodontitis requires treatment from a dental professional.
 Treatment may involve a deep cleaning called scaling and root planing, where the dental specialist eliminates all the germs above and below the gumline.
 Your dental specialist may also prescribe antimicrobial medications to control germs in the mouth.
 In more severe periodontal cases, you may need gum flap surgery or bone or tissue grafts to replace the oral structures lost to periodontal problems.

 In the United States, the Victoria State Government explains that the treatment for halitosis will depend on the underlying cause, so speak with your dentist about the best course of action for you.
 Strengthening your oral care routine with tongue scrapers or mouthwash may be a good idea.

 The good news is that maintaining a strong and consistent oral care routine will lower your risk of both gum problems and halitosis.
 Ensure that you follow these steps to keep your oral care in tip-top shape:

 - Brush your teeth at least twice a day with fluoride toothpaste.

 - Floss once every day.

-- See your dentist for regular checkups and ask about additional products to help control bacteria buildup in the mouth, such as a mouthrinse.
+- See your dentist for regular check-ups and ask about additional products to help control the build-up of germs in the mouth, such as a mouthrinse.